spockbots/city/docs-source/source/edu/lessons.rst

 The activities conducted by the team were centered around a number of coordinated educational interactions with a subset of team members.
-Due to extensive travel and tie constraints of some team members and focus on other portions they could not participate in these activities.
+Due to extensive travel and time constraints of some team members and focus on other portions they could not participate in these activities.

 As a coach I put together this material so that they or even other teams can benefit form this information.
-For example I am planing to visit the regional SElementary School to discuss expansion and potential adoption of the material into local schools.
-The reason we target elementary schools is taht I believe this material can be taught on that grade level with the help of a qualified teacher.
+For example I am planning to visit the regional Elementary School to discuss expansion and potential adoption of the material into local schools.
+The reason we target elementary schools is that we believe this material can be taught on that grade level with the help of a qualified teacher.